mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Illusion: Water Magic
 - Maniuplation: Earth Magic

 A hermetic magician’s ability to perform magic comes from the study of a complex set of theories that describe mana, the dimensions of astral space, and how they interact with the physical world.
-The science of thaumaturgy, as this discipline is called, draws those who rely on logic and reason as their means of evaluating the world.
+The science of thaumaturgy, as this discipline is called, draws those who rely on Intelligence and reason as their means of evaluating the world.
 As with any vibrant field, while the basics are largely agreed upon, the theories as to how it all works and what magic can do are as varied as the mages themselves.
 By seeking understanding, mages can perform magic through ritual and focused power of will.

 Mages are scholars who study and practice magic using tried and established formulas and procedures.
 Mages continually research the theories and laws of magic, seeking a deeper understanding of the structure of the universe.
 As their knowledge increases, so does their power.